MultiFormer: A Multi-Person Pose Estimation System Based on CSI and Attention Mechanism: Experiments and Result Analysis

 To give a detailed comparison between MultiFormer and other models, we show the PCK@5 comparison of the 18 skeletal keypoints in Table \ref{tab:pck_18} for different pose estimation models on our self-collected dataset.
 In this test, MultiFormer achieves the highest estimation accuracies for all 18 keypoints, and the improvement of estimation accuracies for keypoints with high mobility is significant.
 For instance, MultiFormer improves the estimation accuracy for the right elbow from 0.2910 to 0.4842, which is more than 66.39\% improvement, and greater improvement can be found for the estimation accuracies of left elbows and both wrists.

-Table \ref{tab:accuracy_comparison} shows the comparison of the average PCK@5, PCK@10, PCK@20 and parameter size between MultiFormer and its lightweight variants to other models on the self-collected dataset.
+Table \ref{tab:accuracy_comparison} shows the comparison of the average PCK@5, PCK@10, PCK@20 and parameter Count between MultiFormer and its lightweight variants to other models on the self-collected dataset.

-Experiment results in Table \ref{tab:accuracy_comparison} demonstrate that MultiFormer achieves the highest estimation accuracy from PCK@5 to PCK@20.
-The estimation accuracy of the lightweight variant of MultiFormer, i.e., MultiFormer-24, achieves PCK@5 of 0.3688, which outperforms the tested model with similar parameter size.
-As we furthur decrease the parameter size of MultiFormer, the MultiFormer with a parameter size of 2.8M, i.e.,MultiFormer-18, still remains competitive performance.
+Experiment results in Table \ref{tab:accuracy_comparison} demonstrate that MultiFormer achieves the highest estimation accuracy from PCK@5 to PCK@20 while requiring only 15.12G FLOPs.
+The estimation accuracy of the lightweight variant of MultiFormer, i.e., MultiFormer-24, achieves PCK@5 of 0.3688 with just 2.24G FLOPs, which outperforms other tested models of comparable parameter size.
+Further reducing the model to 2.8 M parameters (MultiFormer-18) lowers the computational cost to 1.10G FLOPs yet still delivers competitive accuracy.